donny444/hard-bank/README.md

 ## Tech Stack

 A financial website for transferring account balance to other users in the system.
-Using knowledge of authentication, relational database CRUD and transaction.
+Using knowledge of authentication, relational database CRUD operations and transaction.

 **Front-End**
 - Vite